Travel and food, Kokan (Maharastra), Traditional Recipes

 So there I was all set to go with her with my “topli/basket” and a gadkha which I couldn’t handle because of the stick’s length and weight.
 She took me across the farms to this huge mango tree full of small mangoes.
 That lit up my face, I hadn’t seen a mango tree that huge with so many small cute mangoes ( the Raival mangoes).

-In fact, the whole area was filled and smelt of mangoes.
+The whole area was filled and smelt of mangoes.

 Then came the best part when she said ” Take all you like ” So there I was as happy as I can be, I climbed the tree and shook up the branches, just to watch those mangoes fall off.
 Then we plucked some more mangoes using the stick.
 Collecting them and putting them in the basket was a tedious affair and a tad bit more boring than plucking them.